Student Life

 The Affinity Units are built to accommodate 16 or 20 people in a group housing setting.

-Each double room is equipped with two beds, two desks, a mini fridge and microwave.
+Each double room is equipped with two beds, two desks, a mini-fridge and a microwave.

-The large communal kitchen is equipped with two of each full-size appliance and seating for all of the 16 to 20 residents of the unit.
+The large communal kitchen is equipped with two full-size appliances and seating for all of the 16 to 20 residents of the unit.

-A washer and 2 dryers are also located directly in the unit to be shared by all residents.
+A washer and 2 dryers are also located directly in the unit and are to be shared by all residents.

-Each bedroom has a separate lock and residents only have access keys to their own room in addition to the main unit entrance.
+Each bedroom has a separate lock, and residents only have access keys to their own rooms, in addition to the main unit entrance.

-Click here to see a 360 view of the Affinity Unit common space shared between 16 or 20 residents.
+Click here to see a 360 view of the Affinity Unit common space that is typically shared between 16 or 20 residents.

 View the layout for the 16-person Affinity Units.
 View the layout for the 20-person Affinity Units.